cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/report-contents.md

 ## Appendix A - Finding Details

-In this section, we go into details for each vulnerability.
+In this section, we go into details for each finding.
 Our descriptions include the following:

-- Vulnerability Type
-- Description
-- Affected URLs
-- Proof of Concept of the vulnerability
-- Severity
-- Suggested Fix
+{{% finding-details %}}